sohini8328/EDA_cars_Sprint_2/README.md

 Use BLANK_README.md to get started

-Build With
+Build With:
 This is the list of the libraries used by me to run this project were pandas, scipy, streamlit, altair ,plotly.

-Getting Started
+Getting Started:

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple steps.

-Prequisites
+Prequisites:
 This is an example of software and how to install them.
  VS Code

-Installation
-1.
+Installation:

-2. Clone the repo
+1. Clone the repo
 https://github.com/sohini8328/EDA_cars.git

-3. Install streamlit packages
+2. Install streamlit packages
 pip install streamlit

-4. Add config.toml file
+3. Add config.toml file
+add content of config.toml to .streamlit/config.toml

 Please see my website link attached below. https://eda-cars.onrender.com